forieux/aljabr/README.md

-# AlJabr: Interfaces for implicit linear operators
+# Al-Jabr: Interfaces for implicit linear operators

 This package implements interfaces for implicit linear operators, those defined by function and callable instead of matrix.